 6.4 5 Lab Add A Dhcp Server On Another Subnet

-Nov 24, 2025 · 11 min read
+11 min read

 The need to extend network services across different subnets is a common requirement in modern network administration.
-Dynamic Host Configuration Protocol (DHCP) is crucial for automatically assigning IP addresses and network configurations to devices.
+Consider this: dynamic Host Configuration Protocol (DHCP) is crucial for automatically assigning IP addresses and network configurations to devices.
 This process becomes complex when clients and servers reside on different subnets, necessitating a DHCP relay agent.
 Setting up a DHCP server on a separate subnet involves configuring the server, the relay agent, and the network infrastructure to ensure seamless communication.

 Understanding DHCP and Subnets